17 Best Female Ukulele Players

 12. Brittni Paiva

 Brittni Paiva, Multi-instrumentalist and songwriter, comes from Hilo, Hawaii.
-At 11, she started playing the uke when her grandfather supplied one and carried on rising until becoming a renowned ukulele player.
+At 11, she started playing the uke when her grandfather supplied one and continued rising until becoming a renowned ukulele player.

 In 2004, Brittni x 3, her debut album, achieved the first Nā Hōkū Award, similar to a Hawaiian Grammy.
 She has since then revealed four more studio albums and earned two more Nā Hōkū awards for her works.

-Also, she has staged live with other popular artists, such as Carlos Santana, while touring Hawaii and Jasmine Crowe.
-In addition to the ukulele, Paiva is proficient in piano, guitar, and bass.
+Also, she has performed live with other popular artists, such as Carlos Santana, while touring Hawaii and Jasmine Crowe.
+In addition to the uke, Paiva is proficient in piano, guitar, and bass.

 13. Molly Lewis